chelseaerinavery/weather/README.md

-This is a basic weather app - search by zip code to find the current weather around the world.
+This is a basic weather app - search by zip code to find the weather forecast around the world.